carson-katri/dream-textures/README.md

 > Stable Diffusion built-in to the Blender shader editor.

 * Create textures, concept art, background assets, and more with a simple text prompt
+* Use the 'Seamless' option to create textures that tile perfectly with no visible seam
 * Quickly create variations on an existing texture
 * Experiment with AI image generation
 * Run the models on your machine to iterate without slowdowns from a service

+## Installation
+1. Download the [latest version](https://github.com/carson-katri/dream-textures/releases/tag/0.0.4) from the Releases tab.
+2. Install the addon in Blender's preferences window.
+3. Follow the steps in the 'Dream Textures' preferences window to install the necessary dependencies.

 | Enter a prompt | Generate a unique texture in a few seconds |
 | -------------- | ------------------------------------------ |